Admission Requirements: Clinical Perfusion

 - If English is not your first language, an official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IETLS) score report must be submitted.

-- Cardiovascular Perfusion is a fall entry program.
+- Clinical Perfusion is a fall entry program.
 Applications open September 1.
 The application deadline is February 15.

 - Applications are reviewed on a rolling admission basis.